A Decade of PhD: What I’ve Learned from Academia and Industry

 - If you want to do AI or machine learning, or anything that uses Big Data, make sure you have at least one PhD statistician with practical analytical experience.
 They can prevent you from spending millions on dead ends and help you apply Occam’s Razor to avoid unnecessary complexity (the kind that can lead to technical debt later).

 Will there be drawbacks?
 Sure.
-The habit of caution may need to be tempered somewhat — you don’t have to probe to the bottom of an issue to generate useful information that a business can use to make progress.
+The habit of caution may need to be tempered somewhat — you don’t have to probe all the way to the bottom of an issue to generate useful information that a business can use to make progress.
+(This is where the perception comes from that “PhDs are slow.”
+If you’re a PhD, always ask yourself: How can I move this project forward as quickly as possible?
+Your job is to find a path forward, not find objections or cause the work to stagnate.
+Of course this is good guidance for anyone on a team or in a workgroup.)

 Getting a PhD was challenging, frustrating, and maddening at times (especially the final part of getting your camera-ready text ready for ProQuest).
 I never planned to do it, but I’d totally do it again.
 I think my only regret is that I got a PhD in a hybrid business/industrial engineering discipline… it allowed me the freedom to pursue my interests, but if I was at the same crossroads now, I’d get a PhD in statistics to complement my MBA.
 Overall, this is a pretty tiny regret.